WooCommerce: Top Checkout Field Editor Plugins

 WooCommerce Checkout Fields Customization Guide

 You should always look for ways to make your checkout process as simple as possible.
-If you are using WooCommerce as your eCommerce solution you can easily change the checkout page design, remove or change the existing checkout fields order.
+If you are using WooCommerce as your ecommerce solution you can easily change the checkout page design, remove or change the existing checkout fields order.

 Continue reading WooCommerce Checkout Fields Customization Guide